-Clowns Without Borders returns to Lebanon, led by Sabine Choucair.
-Our team includes Hannah Gaff, who toured to Lebanon with CWB in 2017, and Brendon Gawel.
+Clowns Without Borders returned to Lebanon in October, 2018, led by Sabine Choucair.
+Our team included Hannah Gaff, who toured to Lebanon with CWB in 2017, and Brendon Gawel.
 Brendon joined CWB – USA on a 2014 tour to the Philippines after Hurricane Hyian struck in 2013, and on a 2007 tour to Haiti.

-For this tour, CWB – USA partners with Clown Me In, our Lebanese clown colleagues, and travels throughout Lebanon.
-You can find the tour schedule here.
+For this tour, CWB – USA partnered with Clown Me In, our Lebanese clown colleagues, and traveled throughout Lebanon.

 Over 1.1 million Syrian refugees are registered in Lebanon.
 Not only does Lebanon host more Syrian refugees than any other country, it also hosts over tens of thousands of crisis émigrés from other countries, including Iraq, Sudan, Ethiopia, and neighboring Palestine.
 As a result, there are profound economic and social implications for both host and displaced populations throughout the country.

 Both Sabine and Gabriela have performed with CWB – USA on multiple tours.
-CWB – USA is delighted to partner with Clown Me In in Lebanon, as part of the organization’s “We Must Clown” project.
+CWB – USA was delighted to partner with Clown Me In for this tour, as part of the organization’s “We Must Clown” project.
 Each year, We Must Clown brings together 12 non-professional clowns (of Palestinian, Syrian and Lebanese origin) from disadvantaged communities within Lebanon.
 These artists receive professional clown training and devise a nation-wide touring performance.
-They also produce five 30-second videos to share online.
+They also produce five, 30-second videos to share online.
 In their performances and videos, the artists of We Must Clown address their most pressing social issues and concerns, shedding light on the reality of marginalized communities within Lebanon.